-You hear a lot about cloud recently?
-Do you?
+You hear a lot about the cloud recently, do you?
 Mostly from sales people.
 They have their goals and targets, so that is the hot thing.
-You may hear about it from your peers or your colleagues at work.
+You may hear about it from your peers or your colleagues.

 Among these cloud things, there are some common concerns – security and control.
 Of course.
 We all need to grasp that, though.
 Can we control what is outside of our boundaries?
 Not protected by the network firewall?
 Speaking of future changes in on-premises and possible cloud deployments, it will inevitably lead you to the topic of user management and authentication.
 And this will take you to identity providers.
 There are many – Microsoft, Ping, Auth0, Centrify… many other products.

-Today let’s focus on one – Azure Active Directory (or in short – Azure AD, mostly searchable on the web).
+Today, let’s focus on one – Azure Active Directory (or in short, Azure AD, mostly searchable on the web).
 Sounds pretty familiar?
-Most likely we have something for that – it is called Active Directory, and we’ve got it for years now.
+Most likely we have something for that – it is called Active Directory, and we’ve had it for years now.
 And it is working!
 So do we need another one?
-Or is it just sales speech?!
+Or is it just sales speak?!

-Active Directory Domain Services (or short AD DS), it is what we all call Active Directory.
+Active Directory Domain Services (or AD DS for short), it is what we all call Active Directory.
 It is an on-premises directory which provides authentication and authorization for your users and services.
 You can manage your on-premises users, access to resources like applications and file shares.
 Simple!

 So, here comes Azure Active Directory.
-In Q&A’s
+In Q&A

-Is Azure Active Directory same as Active Directory you know?
+Is Azure Active Directory the same as Active Directory you know?

 No, it isn’t.
 It is using technology with roots in AD underneath.
 In a strict technological sense, Azure Active Directory is sharing some technology roots with on-premises AD, but it is not working in the same way.